henrydhall/EFCoreConsoleBookApp/README.md

 * Add a book and author.

 ## TODO:
-* List authors.
-Make sure if an author already exists when added with a book it isn't recreated.
-* Reorganize menus.
-Put the right functions in the right scopes, clean up, make more dynamic.
 * Searching books by everything else.
 * Searching by number of pages improvements: setting range, setting range above and below.
 * Searching by author.
 * Making changes to existing objects.
+* List authors.
+Make sure if an author already exists when added with a book it isn't recreated.
+Need to work on this a lot since right now there's no Author table.'